Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 * Gyroscope: L3GD20 gyroscope.
 * Color sensors: TCS34725 RGB sensor.
 * Power supply: four Samsung ICR18650-26FU batteries, arranged in pairs across two battery expansion modules.
-* Other components: a pushbutton to start the robot, a switch to turn on the batteries, a micro servo to rotate the HUSKYLENS and the TFmini-S sensor, red and green LEDs to provide hardware feedback on the program, and a heat sink.
+* Other components: a pushbutton to start the robot, a switch to turn on the batteries, a micro servo to rotate the HUSKYLENS and the TFmini-S sensor, red and green LEDs to provide hardware feedback on the program, and a heat sink connected to a current regulator for the HUSKYLENS module with two electrolytic capacitors.

 All of the components mentioned above are explained in greater detail below.

 #### Steering system
 The steering system used consists of:

-* A system made from LEGO bricks from our Technology class, because it’s easy to assemble and disassemble and can be put together fairly quickly in case modifications are needed, featuring two LEGO wheels that are smaller than the rear ones.
+* A system made from LEGO bricks from our Technology class, because it’s easy to assemble and disassemble and can be put together fairly quickly in case modifications are needed, featuring two LEGO wheels that are smaller than the rear ones because they had to account for the height of the steering system.
 * An 180-degree servo, since it’s easy to program and a larger turning angle wasn’t necessary given the system we built.
 * A servo arm with a string, to connect the LEGO steering system to the servo.